abner-math/PlaneDetection/README.md

 ### Command Line

-The command line is available in the `CommandLineOption` directory.
+The command line interface is available in the `CommandLine` directory.
 There are no external dependencies, just call `make` to compile the project.

 ### Graphical Interface